nickcdryan/textevolve/README.md

 - 📝 Documentation and examples are being written
 - 🏗️ Repository structure may change frequently

-Please expect ongoing changes to code organization, APIs, and documentation as we work toward a more polished release.
+Please expect ongoing changes to code organization and documentation as we work toward a more polished release.

+⚠️ **EXPERIMENTAL:** The system also includes a meta self-modifying loop (system_improver.py) that uses higher order prompt instructions to edit itself.
+This functionality is still under review. ⚠️

 **Preliminary Results:**

 Here's some preliminary benchmark data from the paper comparing standard I/O with Gemini 2.0 Flash vs. the best performing TextEvolve program run with Gemini 2.0 Flash.
 (NB: Run over 100 randomly sampled examples from the test set - more extensive benchmarking is underway).
 TextEvolve boosts performance by automating manual experimenting over workflows, prompts, and code.

 Program search is typically completed (20-30 iterations) in around **20-30 minutes** over **~100 data examples** for **\$.05-$.10** in Gemini credits.